 Patients who have severe, frequent episodes of migraine headaches who do not have a good response to medications or are not tolerating their medications, and those who have disabling migraines that interfere with their personal and professional lives, should be evaluated for nerve compression.

-During consultation, Dr. Alghoul will go over your pain history in detail.
+During your headache surgery consultation, Mohammed Alghoul, MD, will go over your migraine pain history in detail.
 You will also be asked to fill a migraine questionnaire that will help understand the nature and severity of your symptoms.
 If symptoms and pain location are suggestive of possible nerve compression, then an injection test is performed in the form of Botox or nerve block.
 Injecting Botox into the muscle surrounding the nerve will relax the muscle fibers and alleviate the compression, and therefore the pain.
 A nerve block, on the other hand, involves injecting a local anesthetic directly into the nerve area to anesthetize the nerve.
 A positive response to Botox or nerve block is usually a good indicator that nerve compression is present and that surgical decompression could be beneficial.

 What to Expect

 Surgery is performed under general anesthesia.
 Depending on the number of sites treated, an overnight stay in the hospital may be recommended.
 A drain tube is placed under the scalp after decompression of the nerve on the back of the head, and is removed in a few days.
 Patients may experience immediate improvement in their symptoms or it may take them several weeks, depending on the trigger site.
 Every patient will experience some numbness at the surgery site, which resolves with time.

 Learn More About Migraine Surgery in Amman